lordicondev/lordicon/demo/element/README.md

-# demo-element
+# Element

-List of available web examples:
+Here is a list of available web examples for `@lordicon/element`:

 - **release** - This example presents the easiest way to use the Lordicon custom element with released version.
 Keep in mind that this is not the most